-– Currently being restored into a cool and stylish boutique hotel –
+– Currently being restored into a cool and stylish boutique guesthouse –

 – Idyllic for the Scotland’s North Coast 500 route –